VerifiedInc/schema-sdk/README.md

 Custom ajv [formats](https://ajv.js.org/guide/formats.html#user-defined-formats) are being defined an leveraged to add additional assurances in regard to the credential schema data format in addition to its type.

 ## TypeBox
 [TypeBox](https://github.com/sinclairzx81/typebox) is used to author schemas.
+This means the attribute type and potentially its format.
 It is really just syntactic sugar to author JSON Schemas.
 Opting to not use TypeBox TypeCompiler because it is a little less flexible than ajv, [ref](https://github.com/sinclairzx81/typebox#typecompiler).